CovariantJoe/Singular-PDE-solver/README.md

 - Can read a JSON file containing the exact solution to the problem, if known, in order to facilitate testing.
 This file can be generated in Maple.
 Schwarzschild exact solutions can often be found.

 ## Usage
-Logic and behavior is documented in the solver file.
+- Documentation is in the solver file SingularitySolver.py.
-Detailed guide of usage is included in "Example.py".
-For testing, "Example.json" contains the exact solution to this problem with: F(r) = 1-2/r, P(r) = 80*r**2, L=1
-Finally, "Example.mw" is a Maple worksheet explaining how to find initial conditions and export the exact solution so that it is read by the solver.
+- A complete example for the Schwarzschild metric (which has an analytical solution to compare: E. Avila-Vargas, C. Moreno, and R. Hernández-Jiménez, Journal of Mathematical Physics 64 (2023).) is in Example.py.
+Example.json Contains the exact solution to this problem.
+Example.mw is a Maple worksheet explaining how to find initial conditions and export the exact solution so that it is read by the solver.
+- Article.py contains the code to replicate the results in our article.
+This file is computationally expensive.